Cops: Man found with child porn

-VENICE — An investigation that lasted nearly a year has resulted in the arrest of a 40-year-old man on child pornography charges.
+VENICE — An investigation lasting nearly a year so far has resulted in the arrest of a 40-year-old man on child pornography charges.

 Sarasota County Sheriff’s Office deputies arrested John M. Banda III on 21 counts of possession of child pornography images.